Winbobob/badsmells/README.md

 - __Bad smells detector__

     We are analysing the number of commits per issues.
 If any label has number of commits more/less than 2 standard deviation from the mean(of commits) we would consider it as bad smell.
 This is an indication that that label could have been broken into more labels that would ave encouraged equal distrubution of issues.
-We have marked such labels as 'Redflagged labels'.
+We have marked such labels as 'Redflagged Labels'.
     The bad smell detector can be found here [smell.rb](./features/uneven_label_issues/smell.rb).
    <br>*Criteria:*